kellybos/microsoft-365-docs/microsoft-365/compliance/labels.md

 After the retention label is applied, you can view that retention label and what action it takes at the top of the item.
 If an email has a retention label applied that has an associated retention period, you can see at a glance when the email expires.

-You can also apply retention labels to folders.
-This works the same in Outlook 2010 and later as it does in Outlook on the web.
-See the previous section for more info.
+You are not able to apply a retention label to a folder in Outlook.

 ### OneDrive and SharePoint